| Time | Instrument | Quantity | Price | Side |

 How to Buy Graph (GRT): Why do investors buy Graph?
 This is a complex one to explain, so stay with us.

 Firstly, The Graph is an indexing protocol.
 Here’s what that means.
-Imagine The Graph as a bridge connecting developers to data.
+Imagine The Graph as a bridge connecting developers to blockchain data.

-Instead of developers having to set up their own data servers or sift through a huge pile of data, does the heavy lifting for them.
+Instead of developers having to set up their own data servers or sift through a huge pile of data, The Graph does the heavy lifting for them.
 It’s like having a librarian organise all the books in a library so that anyone can find the right information quickly.

 Think of subgraphs as specialised search engines for blockchain data.
 Developers create these subgraphs to focus on specific topics, like smart contracts, tokens, or other entities on a blockchain.